ARCHIVE FAQs about the Podiums

 - DVI (Digital Visual Interface): This computer output is commonly used on MAC laptops.
 The cable tip is wider than the VGA cable mentioned above.

-- HDMI (High Definition Media Interface): This computer output is found in most recent generation laptops.
-The cable tip is flat and supports both high definition video and audio without the audio cable
+- HDMI (High Definition Media Interface): This computer output is found in the most recent generation laptops.
+The cable tip is flat and supports both high-definition video and audio without the audio cable

-*** HDMI output is currently only supported in Rayzor Hall building (except RZR-202, RZR-302 and RZR-310) and the Bioscience Research Collaborative building.
+*** HDMI output is currently only supported in the Rayzor Hall building (except RZR-202, RZR-302, and RZR-310) and the Bioscience Research Collaborative building.

-- Audio: Laptop audio cable is shared and will switch depending on what laptop source you are using.
+- Audio: The laptop audio cable is shared and will switch depending on what laptop source you are using.

 - Function Keys: Pressing certain function keys will auto-detect a display once it is connected.
 Although the function keys may vary from below, these are the most commonly used sequences.